Current Calculator – Calculate Amps

 I(A) = P(W) / V(V) × PF

-The current I in amps is equal to the power P in watts divided by the voltage V times the power factor PF.
+The current I in amps is equal to the power P in watts divided by the product of the voltage V and the power factor PF.

 You can calculate the power factor using a power factor calculator if needed.